Prajwal-Shiva-Kumar/CS673-HealthcommunicationPortal/README.md

 [HealthcommunicationPortal](https://github.com/ManjushreeRao/CS673-HealthcommunicationPortal)

 ## About The Project

+UI/UX -

-Data Architecture -Every product collects some data that is stored inside a database in the form of facts and dimensions and also involves transactional data of day to day life.
+Data Architecture - Every product collects some data that is stored inside a database in the form of facts and dimensions and also involves transactional data of day to day life.
 In this product, we are mainly concentrating in the data collected by the hospital and the patients who cannot arrive at the hospital and portray a user friendly portal that describes the medical ailment involved and their daily health proceedings with correct medicines as suggested by the Doctor in the prescription.
 Everything is stored in Heroku cloud and the data will be fetched using PostgreSQL.

 ## Far Vision
   Our goal is make sure we meet the following requirements for the client: